InfraBlockchain/infra-relay-chain/roadmap/implementers-guide/src/runtime/disputes.md

 1. Remove ancient disputes - if a dispute is concluded before the block number indicated in `OLDEST_ACCEPTED` parameter it is removed from the set. `OLDEST_ACCEPTED` is a runtime configuration option.
-   *Implementation note*: `dispute_post_conclusion_acceptance_period` from `HostConfiguration` is used in the current Polkadot/Kusama implementation.
+   *Implementation note*: `dispute_post_conclusion_acceptance_period` from `HostConfiguration` is used in the current Polkadot implementation.
 2. Remove votes from unknown validators.
 If there is a vote from a validator which wasn't an authority in the session where the dispute was raised - they are removed.
 Please note that this step removes only single votes instead of removing the whole dispute.